 A: You must notify the Department of your intent to open the restaurant, submit a drawing of the kitchen and ensure that it meets all of the requirements for a commercial kitchen.
 The permits, fees and inspections required to open a new food service facility will depend upon the type and size of the facility.
 For specific requirements, call the Environmental Health Services Division of the Health Department at (845) 340-3010.

-Q: How do I obtain a copy of the tax map showing my parcel?
+Q: How do I obtain a copy of a Death Certificate?

 A: Death Certificates are filed in the town in which the death occurred.
 Contact the appropriate Town Clerk’s office for the Certificate.

 Q: How long does it take to get a copy of the autopsy report?